apache/inlong/docker/kubernetes/README.md

 ### Install the chart

-To create the namespace and Install the chart, try:
+To create the namespace and install the chart, in the [docker/kubernetes](.) folder, try:

 ```shell
 kubectl create namespace inlong